nicklockwood/CountryPicker/README.md

 Installation
 --------------

 To use the CountryPicker in an app, just drag the CountryPicker class files into your project.
-If you want to use the flag icons, drag the Flags folder in also.
+If you want to use the flag icons, drag the CountryPicker.bundle folder in also.

 CountryPicker class methods